The Roblox Gambit – TechCrunch

 There are issues in there, namely that the price discovery mechanism has proved to be uncertain, especially when it comes to the public offerings of companies considered attractive investments by the active retail trading market.
 Why?
 The hotter the company, the fewer shares that are available for trade at the start of its life as a public firm — the very opposite of that which is happening on the demand side.

-Lots of demand, few shares, and up goes the price.
-And then up go the complaints that Wall Street is a bunch of thieves.
+Lots of demand, few shares and up goes the price.
+Then up go the complaints that Wall Street is a bunch of thieves.
 Hearing this from other capital players is always whimsical to some degree, but let’s stick to our theme.